-Recipients of a Swiss pension domiciled in an EU/EFTA state must take out Swiss health insurance.
-If they are domiciled outside the EU/EFTA they are no longer subject to compulsory Swiss health-insurance requirements and must take out cover in their country of domicile.
+Recipients of a Swiss pension resident in an EU-/EFTA country or in the United Kingdom (UK) must take out Swiss health insurance.
+If they live outside the EU/EFTA/UK, they must take out health insurance, not in Switzerland, but in their country of residence.

-Persons in receipt of a pension from their country of residence must take out health insurance in that country.
+Persons drawing a pension from their country of residence must take out health insurance in that country.

-Persons in receipt of pensions from several states (but not from the state in which they reside) must take out health insurance in the country in which they have the longest contribution record.
+Persons drawing pensions from several countries (but not from their country of residence) must take out health insurance in the country in which they paid contributions for the longest period.

-Persons who do not wish to take out Swiss health insurance must submit an application for exemption to the Common Institution under the KVG in Solothurn within three months of receiving their first pension payment or moving to an EU country (no such deadline applies for Spain).
+Persons who do not wish to take out Swiss health insurance must submit an application for exemption to the Common Institution under the KVG in Olten within three months of receiving their first pension payment or moving to the respective country (no such deadline applies for Spain).

-To exercise their right of option, such persons must provide evidence that they are covered for treatment in their country of residence, as well as during stays in other EU/EFTA countries and in Switzerland (e.g. European Health Insurance Card).
+To exercise this option, these persons must provide evidence that they are covered for treatment in their country of residence, as well as during stays in EU/EFTA/UK and in Switzerland (e.g. European Health Insurance Card).

-If a pensioner does not submit an application for exemption, the Common Institution is required to enrol him or her in a health insurance fund in Switzerland.
+If a pensioner does not submit an application for exemption, the Common Institution under the KVG is required to assign him or her to a health insurer in Switzerland.

-Pension recipients who have hitherto been insured abroad rather than in Switzerland without having submitted a formal request for exemption from the insurance obligation in Switzerland may take out insurance cover in accordance with the Health Insurance Act (HIA).
-They must obtain confirmation from the Common Institution under the KVG that they have not yet exercised their option right with legal force.
-By presenting this confirmation, they will then be accepted by the Swiss health insurer (see factsheet dated 10 April 2015 below).
+In March 2015, the Federal Supreme Court issued a ruling on the exercise of this option in the area of health insurance.
+According to the ruling, the so-called tacit exercise of this option does not have legal force.
+Pensioners who have previously been insured abroad rather than in Switzerland and who have not submitted a formal application for exemption from compulsory insurance may take out insurance in Switzerland under the KVG.
+They must obtain confirmation from the Common Institution under the KVG that they have not yet exercised this option with legal force.
+On presenting this confirmation, they will be enrolled by the Swiss health insurer (see information letter dated 20 April 2015 below).

-Pensioners who are insured in France and have a right of option must, within 3 months, complete the form below “Choice of health-insurance system” and return it, signed by the French Caisse -primaire d'assurance-maladie (CPAM), to the Common Institution.
-Persons insured in Switzerland who move to France and decide to take out health insurance there must, without delay, send a copy of this form, signed by the CPAM, to their Swiss health insurer in order to terminate their cover in Switzerland.
+Pensioners who are insured in France and have this option available must, within 3 months, complete the “Choice of health insurance system” form (see below) and return it, signed by the French Caisse primaire d'assurance-maladie (CPAM), to the Common Institution under the KVG.
+Persons who are insured in Switzerland but who move to France and wish to obtain health insurance there must, without delay, send a copy of this form, signed by the CPAM, to the Swiss health insurer, so that their insurance in Switzerland can be terminated.

-The modalities for exercising the option right are set out in the agreement dated 7 July 2016 between Switzerland and France (see wording of the agreement below and the related factsheet dated 11 July 2016 plus FAQ.
+The procedure for exercising this option for France is governed by the agreement of 7 July 2016 between Switzerland and France (see the agreement below, together with the information letter of 11 July 2016 and the FAQ).

 Common Institution under the KVG

-In Switzerland, the Common Institution under the KVG is the health-insurance liaison organisation for recipients of a Swiss pension domiciled in an EU/EFTA country and insured in Switzerland.
+In Switzerland, the Common Institution under the KVG in Olten is the health insurance liaison body for recipients of a Swiss pension resident in an EU/EFTA/UK and insured in Switzerland.